AndreIglesias/StarkGit/docs/README.md

 5. **Security Auditors**: Connect through cybersecurity conferences and groups, presenting the tool as a supplementary audit resource with blockchain verification.

 #### Demo Story
-Alice, a project maintainer, commits her latest code to GitHub.
-Upon the commit, a GitHub Action triggers our AI tool to analyze the code for quality and security.
+Alice, a project maintainer, releases a new version of her project on GitHub.
+Upon the release, a GitHub Action triggers our AI tool to analyze the code for quality and security.
 The analysis results in a high-quality score and identifies no major security vulnerabilities, generating a digital certificate.
 This certificate is then automatically registered on the Starknet blockchain.
 Alice receives a notification with a link to the immutable certificate, which she shares with her contributors and users, proving the code's quality and security.
 This not only boosts confidence in her project but also attracts new contributors and users.

 ### Project Plan for MVP/Prototype (3 Weeks)